-All students will have the opportunity to receive professional coaching their rescue skills and will receive a rescue card acknowledging completion date at course end.
+All students will have the opportunity to receive professional coaching their rescue skills and will receive a rescue card.

 AIARE Avalanche Rescue is a prerequisite for the AIARE 2 and Pro 1 courses.
-We recommend that all backcountry travelers keep their skills current by taking an Avalanche Rescue Course and receiving a rescue card at least every other year.
+We recommend that all backcountry travelers keep their skills current by taking an Avalanche Rescue Course at least every other year.

 Student learning outcomes